lortordermur/sfcalcsheet/README.md

 #### Not all calculators from the list are in the spreadsheet, why? ####

 The README file follows the development version of SFCalcSheet so features may be mentioned that were not yet in the latest release.
-To get the development version click the green “code” button at the top of the web page and then "download ZIP", or alternatively download sfcalcsheet.ods directly from the file list.
+To get the development version click the green “code” button at the top of the web page and then “download ZIP”, or alternatively download sfcalcsheet.ods directly from the file list.

 #### Does it really work in office suites other than LibreOffice? ####